Food and drink labelling changes from 1 January 2021

 Name and address of manufacturer

-The name and address of the manufacturer, packer or seller, must be stated on the label.
-The address needs to be a physical address within the EU where your business can be contacted by mail.
+The address provided needs to be a physical address where your business can be contacted by mail.
 You can’t use an e-mail address or phone number.
-This gives consumers the opportunity to contact the manufacturer if they have a complaint about the product or if they want to know more about it.
+Providing an address gives consumers the opportunity to contact the manufacturer if they have a complaint about the product or if they want to know more about it.

 Country of origin or place of provenance